...

 Short bio: Thibault Groueix is a research engineer at Adobe Research.
 Previously, he was a research scientist at Naver Labs Europe.
 He obtained his PhD from the Imagine team of Ecole Nationale des Ponts et Chaussees.
 His thesis, advised by Mathieu Aubry, received the second place PhD awards from SIF and AFIA.
 His research is focused on 3D deep learning, specifically 3D deformation of surfaces and 3D reconstruction of humans.

 Internships for PhD students: I am regularly looking for interns to join us at Adobe Research for a summer internship.
 If you are interested in interning with me, don't be shy and send me an e-mail with your CV, research interests and a short description of potential topics you would like to work on.
-I am currently looking for interns for the summer 2024 and plan to work on projects that leverage 2D foundational models for 3D tasks.
+I am currently looking for interns for the summer 2025.

 Pro-bono mentoring: I am happy to discuss anything related to your research career, especially if you belong to an underrepresented group in STEM.
 You can schedule a meeting here.
 From PhD applications, PhD life, to research internships, full-time jobs and so on.
 I studied in France, so I may have a hard time with questions specific to the US universities.
 You could also try reaching out to Matheus here about US-specific queries.